micmejia/bible-dump/AMPC/Luke/Luke 22.md

-And being in an agony [of mind], He prayed [all the] more earnestly _and_ intently, and His sweat became like great [^g]clots of blood dropping down upon the ground.
+And being in an agony [of mind], He prayed [all the] more earnestly _and_ intently, and His sweat became like great clots of blood dropping down upon the ground.